Stour Row: Village Hall

-Stour Row village hall is a converted Congregationalist chapel built in 1847 and purchased by the village for £105/1s/6d in 1949 and became the Village Hall, and a registered charity.
+Stour Row village hall is a converted Congregationalist chapel built in 1847 and bought by the village for £105/1s/6d in 1949.
 Among the necessary alterations a kitchen extension was built at the cost of £361/17s/3d.

-During 2013 the Hall underwent major restructuring, redecoration and modernising as a result of the generous contributions of local residents in terms of time and finance.
-This has provided a clean, bright and airy hall with modern kitchen, a store room and toilet with disabled facilities.
-In addition, the small garden area is maintained as a picnic area with children’s swing set for use in all weathers.
+During 2013 the Hall underwent restructuring, redecoration and modernising as a result of the contributions of local residents in time and finance.